Samadhi Chronicles -

 I've extracted excerpts from the following links which so far as I can ascertain, accurately distinguish the botanical qualities, mythology, symbolism, iconograpy motif and entheogenic properties between the identities of the lotus (Nelumbo) and water lily (Nymphaea).

-Links primarily concerned with botanical
+Links primarily concerned with botanical distinctions between

-Another concise I.D.
+A concise I.D.
 Nelumbo (lotus) and Nymphaea (water lily) are two very different plants.
 The easiest way to differentiate them are through their leaves.
 The leaves of Nelumbo (lotus) stand above the water and their stems go into the middle

 of the leaves.
 The leaves of all Nymphaea (water lily) float on the water and their stems connecting to the leaves [sic] on the side.
 Confusing enough?
 (More accurately, stems connect close to the origin of the notch that is nearer the center of the leaf's outer circumference.)
 While most Nymphaea flowers lie close or in contact with the water some have stouter stems that allow the blooms to rise lotus-like, ten or more inches above.